farmera/sare_grant/spectral_indices.md

 5. __GNDVI__ = (NIR - Green) / (NIR + Green)
-    * As indicated by the name, the Green Normalized Difference Vegetation Index is related to NDVI (or RNDVI) in that it's an index of 'greenness' and by that measure of photosynthetic activity.
-It is sensitive specifically to the variation of chlorophyll content in plants.
+    * As indicated by the name, the Green Normalized Difference Vegetation Index is related to NDVI (or RNDVI) in that it uses the green band where NDVI uses the red.
+GNDVI is an index of 'greenness' and by that measure it is more sensitive to photosynthetic activity, specifically to the variation of chlorophyll content in plants.

 #### Summary
 Thus far we've discussed simple calculations applied to single image pixels.
 In practice, generating a vegetative index